stan-dev/design-docs/designs/0032-stan-output-formats.md

 process to reconstitute structured objects properly.
 The Arrow libraries for R and Python will allow downstream analysis packages to process these files, either during inference or afterwards.

-## Scope of changes
-[scope]: #scope

-The changes in this proposal will directly functions in `stan-dev/stan` at the `stan::services` layer.

-Keeping the existing `stan::services` layer method signatures will avoid the need for changes to CmdStan.
+The Stan CSV output format will continue to be used for CmdStan outputs, in addition to the new output formats discussed above.

+### Input fomats

+Outputs from one inference can become inputs to a subsequent one.
 The input formats used by the inference algorithms are:

 - data variable definitions in JSON or [rdump](https://mc-stan.org/docs/cmdstan-guide/rdump.html)
 - initial parameter variables in JSON or rdump
-- for the standalone generated quantities, inputs include the Stan CSV file which contains the a sample from the fitted model.
+- for the standalone generated quantities, inputs include the Stan CSV file which contains the sample from the fitted model.

-The Stan CSV output format will continue to be used for CmdStan outputs. in addition to the new output formats discussed above.
+Information from one inference run which would become either data or parameter inits would require converting CSV files to JSON.
+For standalone generated quantities, a sample in Apache format would need to be converted to CSV format.
+We will use existing converter libraries to handle this.

-## Drawbacks
+## Scope of changes
-[drawbacks]: #drawbacks

-Implementing and testing the output handlers and formatters is a non-trivial effort, especially the effort required to implement the Apache Arrow formatters.
-This will require writing functions which translate the model variable structure into an Arrow schema at the start of processing.
-Furthermore, adding Apache Arrow libraries complicates the build process.
+[scope]: #scope

+The changes in this proposal will affect the `stan-dev/stan` module.
+We will add new functions and logic to `stan::services` and `stan::callbacks`.
+We will keep the existing `stan::services` layer method signatures for backwards compatibility with CmdStan.

 ## Rationale and alternatives